vichubenzene/Self_account_discord_bot/Dankmemer/readme.md

 where 2 grinding id got blacklisted after 1 day of over usage...

-there are many bans related to server and user acc's so overusage leads to blacklist
+there are many bans related to Botting and Alting server